recursive-cloud/home-ops/README.md

 Portainer BE is used to manage the management plane services on TrueNAS Scale.
 See the [Portainer README](./management/portainer/README.md) for details on how Portainer stacks are managed using Pulumi.

+### Cloudflare

+See the [Cloudflare README](./management/cloudflare/README.md) for details on how Cloudflare resources are managed using Pulumi.
+Resources include DNS zones, Zero Trust tunnels, and WebFinger services.

 ## Plans

 - Run Portainer BE on TrueNAS Scale for management services